-What types of toys do you stock in store?
+What types of toys do you specialise in?

-What is having the biggest impact on your business?
+Which trend is having the biggest impact on your business at the moment?

 How do you engage with your local community?

-What does the future hold for Hubbard’s Toy Cupboard?
-Will you be opening any more stores?
+What are your plans for the year ahead?
+Will you be opening any new stores?

 We have recently opened a Kids Clothing Agency in the basement of our Shaftesbury shop, so we have high hopes for this area to grow our business.